 While CPT coding guidelines generally support coverage for the evaluation of psychological conditions under CPT 96132 when both neuropsychological and psychological assessments are performed, some payers may require specific reporting based on the primary focus of the evaluation service.

-For example, when assessing conditions such as anxiety or depression, which may overlap with neuropsychological assessments, payers may require the use of CPT 96130 (Psychological testing evaluation services) rather than CPT 96132 (Neuropsychological testing evaluation services).
+For example, when assessing conditions such as anxiety or depression, which may overlap with neuropsychological assessments, payers may require the use of CPT 96130 (Psychological testing evaluation services) rather than CPT 96132 (neuropsychological testing evaluation services).
 Providers should remain vigilant in reviewing payer policies to ensure compliance.

 Proactive documentation and code selection help streamline reimbursement processes while ensuring compliance with payer requirements.